Bloodline (Ariana Grande song): Commercial performance

 "Bloodline" debuted at number 22 on the US Billboard Hot 100 chart issue dated February 23, 2019, earning Grande her 21st top-30 entry in the nation, as well as becoming her 4th highest-charting non-single after "Needy", "NASA" and "Imagine" which also appear on the parent album.

 In Australia, "Bloodline" debuted at number 11, surpassing the three aforementioned songs above.
 It consequently became Grande's highest position for a non-single and her 19th top-twenty hit in the country In Canada, the song debuted at number 18, after "Needy" and "NASA".

 In France, "Bloodline" debuted at number 97 being the highest-charting song from the album and the only top 100 entry along with "Needy".
 In Italy, it debuted at number 98, being the only track not released as a single charting there.
 In Norway, it reached number 24, also being the only track from the album, not released as a single, to chart there.

 Live performances

-"Bloodline" was performed during all dates during the Sweetener World Tour, from March 18, 2019 to June 29, 2019.
+"Bloodline" was performed during the Sweetener World Tour, from March 18, 2019, to June 19, 2019.